oeb25/msc-thesis/full.md

 > Consider again `struct S` from \cref{figure-breaking-invariant} and $\T_s$ from \cref{example-folding-tree}, then we can compute the folded places in $\T_s$ as:
 > $$\leaves(\T_s) = \{ s.x.u,\; s.x.v\;, s.y.a.f,\; s.y.a.g,\; s.y.a.h,\; s.y.b \}.$$

-## Operations on folding trees
+### Operations on folding trees {#operations-on-folding-trees}

-Fundamentally a folding tree has two operations: $\unfold$ and $\fold$, which both take a place and a folding tree, and either unfolds or folds that place in the tree.
-The requirements for folding, is that the given place is unfolded and that all of it's fields are folded.
-Conversely, the requirements for unfolding is that the given place is folded.
+Fundamentally, a folding tree has two operations: $\unfold$ and $\fold$, which both take a place and a folding tree, and either unfolds or folds that place in the tree.
+The requirements for folding are that the given place is unfolded  and that all of its fields are folded.
+Conversely, the requirement for unfolding is that the given place is folded.